RajendraLodh/Black-Friday-Sales/README.md

 Bar graph Occupation & Purchase .

-Bar graph Product category with purchase  & Purchase .
+Bar graph Product category with purchase  & Purchase , and many more.